Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly

 \paragraph{Our results.} In this paper, we continue the hunt for graph classes containing only good connected graphs, and for graph classes containing no ugly graphs.
 For a graph class of the latter type, given a graph $G$ of this class, we note that deciding whether $\chi_c(G)=\chi(G)$ is trivially polynomial-time solvable (always say ''yes'').
 Thus our work is related to the algorithmic work from~\cite{H-free}.

-We first show how to inductively create new good graphs out of good graphs in Section~\ref{sec:great}, with an application to cactus graphs and block graphs (a \emph{block graph} is a graph in which every biconnected component forms a clique, and a \emph{cactus graph} is a graph in which every biconnected component is a cycle).
+We first show how to inductively create new good graphs out of good graphs in Section~\ref{sec:great}, with an application to cactus graphs and block graphs (a \emph{block graph} is a graph in which every biconnected component induces a clique, and a \emph{cactus graph} is a graph in which every biconnected component induces a cycle).
 Using the inductive structure of $K_4$-minor-free graphs in a similar manner, we then show (constructively) in Section~\ref{sec:SP} that no member of this class is ugly.
 We also show constructively that no comparability graph is ugly in Section~\ref{sec:comp}.
-Finally, our main theorem is to generalize several known results about subclasses of perfect graphs by showing that no perfect graph is ugly.
+Finally, our main theorem is to generalize several known results about subclasses of perfect graphs by showing that no perfect graph is ugly (and a good connected ordering of a perfect graph can be computed in polynomial time, using an algorithm for perfect graph colouring as a black box).
 This is done in Section~\ref{sec:perfect}.

 \paragraph{Definitions and notations.} For standard definitions and notations of graph theory that are not recalled in this article, we refer the reader to \cite{diestel}.
 A \emph{(proper) $k$-colouring} of a graph $G=(V,E)$ is a function $c:V\to \{1, \ldots, k\}$ such that $c(u)\neq c(v)$ whenever $uv\in E$.
 A graph is \emph{$k$-colourable} if it admits a proper $k$-colouring.
-Its chromatic number $\chi(G)$ is the smallest integer $k$ such that $G$ is $k$-colourable, and we call \emph{optimal} colouring any $\chi(G)$-colouring.
+Its \emph{chromatic number} $\chi(G)$ is the smallest integer $k$ such that $G$ is $k$-colourable, and we call \emph{optimal} colouring any $\chi(G)$-colouring.
 A graph $G$ is \emph{$k$-chromatic} if $k=\chi(G)$.
 A graph is \emph{bipartite} if it is 2-colourable.